 Cats with recurrent cystitis; how to help your cat

 This is the commonest cause of recurrent cystitis in young cats (in older cats infections sometimes associated with kidney disease are commoner).
 It is important that stones and other causes of cystitis are ruled out but in cats with this problem recurrent episodes of bladdder inflamation & pain occur usualy manifest by the cat urinating in the house often outside of the tray & often having bloody urine.
-Male cats with this condition can develop a urinary blockage as the blood & mucus cane get thy crystals that are often found in concentrated cat urine to clump together.
-If this happens it can be a life threatening emergency.
+Male cats with this condition can develop a urinary blockage as the blood & mucus combine with crystals that are often found in concentrated cat urine to clump together.
+If this happens it can be a life threatening emergency and need prompt treatment.